BirdeeHub/shelua/REPR.md

 The first 3 functions to define if necessary are hopefully fairly self explanatory.

-`escape` makes sure each string it is given will escaped as a single argument when passed to the shell.

-`add_args` is what concatenates the args onto the command.
-By default it uses space as a separator, and you are unlikely to need to change it.

-`arg_tbl` is what translates key value pairs in arguments provided within lua tables, for example, this command:
+- `arg_tbl` is what translates key value pairs in arguments provided within lua tables, for example, this command:

 ```lua
 local utils_json = tostring(sh.nixdoc {